What is Asset Classification?

 #7 – Leased Assets

-These are the assets that are given under finance lease to some other person or taken under operating lease from some other person.
+These are the assets given under a finance lease to some other person or taken under operating lease from other person.

 Conclusion

-It is essential to properly classify the assets in the financial statements, or otherwise, the financial statements may be misleading.
+It is essential to classify the assets in the financial statements properly.
+Or otherwise, the financial statements may be misleading.
 Let us consider an example wherein a current asset is wrongly classified as a non-current asset.
-It will result in an incorrect representation of working capital as the same takes into account current assets.
-Also, asset classification is necessary to understand which assets help in revenue generation and which do not make any contribution.
+It will result in an incorrect representation of working capital as the same considers current assets.
+Also, asset classification is necessary to understand which assets help in revenue generation and which do not contribute.
 It also helps to identify the solvency of a business.
 Thus, for financial parameters to be correct, the classification must be correct.

 Recommended Articles

-This article has been a guide to Asset Classification.
-Here we discuss the classification of assets is done on parameters that include Based on Duration Held, Based on Physical Existence and Based on Use.
+This article is a guide to Asset Classification.
+Here we discuss the classification of assets based on parameters that include Based on Duration Held, Based on Physical Existence, and Based on Use.
 You can learn more about Corporate Finance from the following articles –